sozu-proxy/sozu/doc/lifetime_of_a_session.md

-That look up will return a result depending on which backend server are considered valid (if they're answering properly) and on the load balancing policies configured for the application.
+That look up will return a result depending on which backend server are considered valid (if they're answering properly) and on the load balancing policies configured for the cluster.
 If a backend was found, we open a TCP connection to the backend server, otherwise we return a HTTP 503 response.